 The University of Montpellier is accelerating its energy transition with solar power installations

-The University of Montpellier is continuing and strengthening its energy transition policy with the upcoming commissioning of solar power plants on the campuses of the IUT in Nîmes, Richter, and Saint-Priest in Montpellier.
-This project aims to sustainably reduce the University’s environmental footprint while lowering its energy costs, thanks to a collective self-consumption system.
+The University of Montpellier is continuing and strengthening its energy transition policy with the upcoming commissioning of solar power plants on the campuses of the IUT in Nîmes and the Richter and Saint-Priest campuses in Montpellier.
+This project aims to sustainably reduce the University’s environmental footprint while lowering its energy costs, thanks to the collective self-consumption program for university-owned facilities.

-As part of its overall strategy to retrofit its buildings for energy efficiency, the University of Montpellier is installing three solar power plants, each with a capacity of 100 kW, located in Nîmes and Montpellier.
-These installations are part of the new national program for collective self-consumption of energy generated by university-owned buildings, which allows electricity production to be shared among several nearby buildings.
+As part of its overall strategy for the energy-efficient renovation of its facilities, the University of Montpellier is deploying three photovoltaic power plants, each with a capacity of 100 kW, located in Nîmes and Montpellier.
+These installations are part of the new national program for collective self-consumption by institutional facilities, which allows electricity generation to be distributed among several nearby buildings.

 Specifically, the electricity generated by the solar power plant installed on the Richter campus will be used by all the buildings on the site.
-In Nîmes, excess electricity from the IUT plant will be redistributed to the Faculty of Medicine, located about one kilometer away.
-This model optimizes the local use of the energy generated and strengthens the University’s energy self-sufficiency.
+In Nîmes, excess electricity generated by the IUT’s power plant will be redistributed to the School of Medicine, located about one kilometer away.
+This model optimizes the local use of the energy produced and strengthens the University’s energy self-sufficiency.

-Funding for the project, which amounts to 300,000 euros for the solar power plants, was made possible by the Contract of Objectives, Resources, and Performance that the University signed with the Ministry of Higher Education, Research Space, with the university covering the costs of the remaining work.
+Funding for the project—which amounts to 300,000 euros for the power plants—was made possible by the Contract on Objectives, Resources, and Performance that the University signed with the Ministry of Higher Education, Research Space, with the university covering the costs of the remaining work.
 The investment is expected to pay for itself within six years.
-The photovoltaic installations will also serve as an educational and scientific tool: students and researchers will be able to monitor production in real time and conduct performance analyses.
+The photovoltaic systems will also serve as an educational and scientific tool: students and researchers will be able to monitor energy production in real time and conduct performance analyses.

 A comprehensive energy transition as part of a long-term strategy

-Beyond solar energy, the University of Montpellier is leveraging all its decarbonization strategies.
-It is gradually reducing its CO₂ emissions and its reliance on natural gas by connecting its buildings to district heating networks as soon as possible.
+Beyond solar energy, the University of Montpellier is taking action across all its decarbonization initiatives.
+It is gradually reducing its CO₂ emissions and its dependence on natural gas by connecting its buildings to district heating networks as soon as possible.
 To date, nearly half of the university’s floor space (approximately 250,000 m²) is already connected to these networks.
 In the short term, this proportion will reach two-thirds, with the upcoming connection of the Faculty of Pharmacy and the Montpellier-Sète University Institute of Technology (IUT) to the Réseau de Chaleur Nord Alco, currently under construction by Montpellier Méditerranée Métropole.

-All of these initiatives are part of the University of Montpellier’s Master Plan for Ecological Transition (SDTE), a guiding document designed to expand existing measures and coordinate the implementation of an ambitious environmental policy that is commensurate with the University’s commitments and responsibilities.
+All of these initiatives are part of the University of Montpellier’s Ecological Transition Master Plan (SDTE), a guiding document designed to expand upon existing measures and coordinate the implementation of an ambitious environmental policy that is commensurate with the University’s commitments and responsibilities.

 The three solar power plants installed at the Nîmes University Institute of Technology (IUT), the Richter Campus, and the Saint-Priest site in Montpellier comprise a total of 1,260 m² of rooftop solar panels, with a combined capacity of 300 kWp and an estimated annual output of approximately 400 MWh.
 The project also allows for the waterproofing of certain roofs to be redone and their insulation to be reinforced, thereby improving the energy performance of the buildings in question.